teiniker/teiniker-lectures-arduino/embedded-programming/hardware-abstraction/register-programming/io-ports/README.md

 # Programming I/O Ports via Registers

+Without hardware abstraction, every application would have to be programmed down to the register level.
+This is not only tedious, but also reduces the reusability of the application for different boards.

 The ports of the Arduino Uno Board are connected directly to the pins of the ATmega328P.
 The microcontroller combines the pins into 8-bit ports.